-This Code of Conduct applies to councillors.
-It is based on the Model Code of Conduct for Local Councils in NSW ("the Model Code of Conduct"), which is made under section 440 of the Local Government Act 1993 ("LGA") and the Local Government (General) Regulation 2021 ("the Regulation").
+This Code of Conduct applies to members of council staff, including the General Manager.
+It is based on the Model Code of Conduct for Local Councils in NSW ("the Model Code of Conduct") is made under section 440 of the Local Government Act 1993 ("LGA") and the Local Government (General) Regulation 2021 ("the Regulation").

-To help councillors focus on the elements of the Code that apply to them, the Code of Conduct for Councillors includes the following provisions from the Model Code of Conduct:
+To help council staff focus on the elements of the Code that apply to them, the Code of Conduct for Council Staff includes the following provisions from the Model Code of Conduct:

-- the general provisions that apply to all those involved in delivering the functions of Burwood Council - the specific provisions that relate to elected councillors.
+- the general provisions that apply to all those involved in delivering the functions of Burwood Council - the specific provisions that relate to those staff employed by Burwood Council.

-The Code of Conduct for Councillors excludes those provisions that do not apply to councillors, such as those relating to council staff, members of council committees, delegates of council, council advisers, volunteers, contractors and members of wholly advisory committees.
+The Code of Conduct for Council Staff excludes those provisions that do not apply to council staff, such as those relating to councillors, members of council committees, delegates of council, council advisers, volunteers, contractors and members of wholly advisory committees.